 I recently talked to a retired teacher that taught young kids to read her entire career.
 I asked her about ways to teach young children to read.
-My four year old twins are just beginning to read, and I was so excited to pick her brain on the best ways to prepare them for (hopefully) a lifetime of reading.
 I was surprised when she emphasized the importance of rhyming for early readers.
 She encouraged me to sing rhyming songs, read rhyming books and poems, and do rhyming activities with my kids.
 I’ve been on the hunt for rhyming activities since, and I created three free rhyming printable activities for early readers that my preschoolers love.

 Why is rhyming important for early readers?

 Rhyming helps kids hear and notice the sounds of language.
 Rhyming also helps kids hear many common word patterns, like -ed, -ick, and -ing, for example.
 Becoming audibly familiar with these sounds helps kids visualize them written.

 Rhyming also helps kids understand the rhythm of language, and it’s fun!
 My kids have always loved nursery rhymes and rhyming books.

 What printable activities are in the PDF Free Rhyming Printable Activities for Early Readers?

 - Match the Rhymes – 3 pages of matching activities where kids draw lines to connect the rhymes.